npm/policies/disputes.md

 3. After a reasonable amount of time, if Yusuf has not responded, or if Yusuf and Alice can't come to any sort of resolution, email support
    <support@npmjs.com> and we'll sort it out.  ("Reasonable" is
-   usually at least 4 weeks, but extra time is allowed around common holidays.)
+   usually at least 4 weeks.)

 ## Reasoning